sy-wada/blue_benchmark_with_transformers/README.md

 [i2b2 2010](https://www.i2b2.org/NLP/DataSets/) shared task collection consists of 170 documents for training and 256 documents for testing, which is the subset of the original dataset ([Uzuner et al., 2011](#ouzuner)).

 ## Document multilabel classification
+- The multilabel classification task predicts multiple labels from the texts.

 ### HoC
 | label                                 | Train |  Dev |  Test |
 |---------------------------------------|------:|-----:|------:|